 The risk of confusion by the use of similar names might occur through:

 Mixed casing.
-This is not an issue since SPARK treats upper and lower case letters in names as identical.
-Confusion for the programmer may arise through an attempt to use Item and ITEM as distinct identifiers with different meanings, but the language system and strong type checking will ensure appropriate and correct usage..
+This is not an issue since SPARK treats upper-case and lower-case letters in names as identical.
+Confusion for the programmer may arise through an attempt to use Item and ITEM as distinct identifiers with different meanings, but the language system and strong type checking will verify appropriate and correct usage.

 Underscores and periods.
 SPARK permits single underscores in identifiers and they are significant.
-Thus BigDog and Big_Dog are different identifiers.
+Thus, BigDog and Big_Dog are different identifiers and the language system and strong type checking will ensure appropriate and correct usage.
 Multiple underscores (which might be confused with a single underscore) leading underscores and trailing underscores are forbidden.

 Periods in SPARK denote substructures and hence are meaningful.